IntersectMBO/interim-constitution/cardano-constitution-0.txt.md

 Such ratification is expected to occur at the end of 2024 or the beginning of 2025.
-Therefore, the Final Constitution may differ, potentially significantly, from this Interim Constitution based on the desires and needs of the Cardano community.
+Therefore, the Final Constitution may differ, potentially significantly, from this Interim Constitution based on the needs and values of the Cardano community.
 During 2024, a series of workshops will be held all around the world allowing the Cardano community to participate in the process of completing the Final Constitution.